-- 2.25.3 The use of a PDA or smart phone communication/mapping devices is permitted however they must be fitted where all passengers have an unobstructed view but must not be in a position to distract the driver. - 2.25.4 Should the PDA/or smart phone display a fare this must be calibrated in accordance with the approved Council fare tariff and match the display on the fitted meter at all times.

-For private hire vehicles the pre-agreed fare should be displayed on the PDA/smart phone device.
+- 2.25.3 The use of a PDA or smart phone communication/mapping devices is permitted however they must be fitted where all passengers have an unobstructed view but must not be in a position to distract the driver. - 2.25.4 Should the PDA/or smart phone display a fare this must be calibrated in accordance with the approved Council fare tariff and match the display on the fitted meter at all times. - 2.25.5 For private hire vehicles the pre-agreed fare should be displayed on the PDA/smart phone device.
+Should the private hire vehicle be fitted with a meter, and the customer requests that the journey is made using the meter, the driver must remove the previously agreed fare displayed on the PDA/smart phone and comply with section 2.30.4 above. - 2.26 Meters

-2.26 Meters